You can audit 80% of your website's SEO health in 60 minutes using only free tools like Google Search Console and PageSpeed Insights

 There is a smarter way.
 And it starts with understanding what you actually need to look at, in what order, and what you can handle on your own before you decide whether professional help is worth it.

-Why Most SEO Audits Are Completely Worthless
+Why Most SEO Audits Fail

 I am going to say something controversial for an SEO consultant: most SEO audits are designed to confuse you.